little-mouse-fella/little-mouse-fella.github.io/_posts/2025-10-29-poems-about-death.md

 I want to finish my life on a good thought

-The self is a collection of touchstones
+The self's a collection of touchstones

 I took a long walk, then put the cat to sleep on the cat tree.
 She fell asleep with me scratching her neck. she didn’t lift her head when I